nsfcac/repacss-user-guide/docs/software/containers.md

 For trending AI applications like Ollama, see our dedicated guide:

-- [Running Ollama](running-ollama.md) - Comprehensive guide for running Ollama using containers
+- [Running Ollama](running-ollama.md) - Example of using containers for AI applications